qwertie/loyc.net/_posts/2021-01-06-best-month-in-years.md

 Another factor is that I quit looking for a job.
 Suffice it to say that I am giving up a bunch of EI income in order to do this.

 The third factor was that I wanted to make an Blazor version of LeMP, so users could try it online, but first I wanted a macro for building other macros, which the online version would definitely need.
-For this macro to be as powerful as I wanted it to be, I had to add some new features to LeMP, which was more work than expected - I ended up making a set of related general-purpose classes with names like [`CollectionWithChangeEvents`](http://ecsharp.net/doc/code/classLoyc_1_1Collections_1_1Impl_1_1CollectionWithChangeEvents.html), because I wanted to use _just one_ of those classes for an internal design I thought I wanted to use in LeMP - I decided to also write very similar classes ([`ListWithChangeEvents`](http://ecsharp.net/doc/code/classLoyc_1_1Collections_1_1Impl_1_1ListWithChangeEvents.html) and [`DictionaryWithChangeEvents`](http://ecsharp.net/doc/code/classLoyc_1_1Collections_1_1Impl_1_1DictionaryWithChangeEvents.html) for completeness.
-But ultimately didn't need these classes in the final design, so basically I wasted my time.
+For this macro to be as powerful as I wanted it to be, I had to add some new features to LeMP, which was more work than expected - I ended up making a set of related general-purpose classes with names like [`CollectionWithChangeEvents`](http://ecsharp.net/doc/code/classLoyc_1_1Collections_1_1Impl_1_1CollectionWithChangeEvents.html), because I wanted to use _just one_ of those classes for an internal design I thought I wanted to use in LeMP - I decided to also write very similar classes ([`ListWithChangeEvents`](http://ecsharp.net/doc/code/classLoyc_1_1Collections_1_1Impl_1_1ListWithChangeEvents.html) and [`DictionaryWithChangeEvents`](http://ecsharp.net/doc/code/classLoyc_1_1Collections_1_1Impl_1_1DictionaryWithChangeEvents.html)) for completeness.
+But ultimately I didn't need these classes in the final design, so basically I wasted my time.
 Still, the classes I built and unit-tested will no doubt be useful for someone, someday.
 I hope.
 And then of course I [added a `macro` macro](https://github.com/qwertie/ecsharp/commit/3e353a6664d92297d40cc66fcc95d29bdad98345?branch=3e353a6664d92297d40cc66fcc95d29bdad98345) - there was already a `define` macro for doing simple syntactic transforms, but `macro` gives you the full power of the C# language.
 It's been possible since the beginning to define your own macros, but other than Jonathan I don't know of anyone who bothered.

-### Old And Busted ###
+### Old And Busted* ###

 ![define change_temporarily macro](change_temporarily.png)

+(* not actually busted)

 ### New Hotness: complex compile-time logic ###